 - Require evidence demonstrating credit is not otherwise available (13 CFR 307.11(a)(1)(ii)(H))

-Additionally, EDA is suspending scoring of the following four measures of the Risk Analysis System for existing RLF awards for two rating cycles:
+Additionally, EDA has suspended scoring of the following four measures of the Risk Analysis System for existing RLF awards for three rating cycles:

 - Net RLF Income